 You can learn a lot about summer camp terms and definitions on this camp dictionary page.
 But let’s focus on what makes a sleepaway camp.

-Rockbrook is an “overnight” summer camp, an example of what some call a “sleepaway” camp.
+Sometimes a “sleepaway” camp is also called an “overnight” camp.
 This means that girls come and spend the night at camp for several days or weeks at a time, not going home for the night.